lillianwang112/chinese-learning-app/README.md

 - **Two question types** that alternate:
   - **Multiple Choice**: See the Chinese character, select correct English meaning from 4 options
   - **Fill in the Blank**: See the character, type the pinyin pronunciation
-- **Quizlet-style progression**: Cards you get wrong are re-queued within the same round so you see them again before moving on — just like Quizlet Plus Learn mode
+- **Quizlet-style progression**: Cards you get wrong are re-queued within the same round so you see them again before moving on
-- **Tip for typing pinyin**: You can type with tone numbers (ni3 ha3o) OR with tone marks (nǐ hǎo) - both work!
+- **Tip for typing pinyin**: You can type with tone numbers (ni3 hao3) OR with tone marks (nǐ hǎo) — both work!
 - Instant feedback shows if you're correct or need more practice
 - Shows correct answer with pinyin and meaning after each question
 - Progress bar tracks your completion (e.g., "2 of 15")